 Before my time in Switzerland, I established the HCI research group at the University of Bremen as a professor supported by the Lichtenberg programme of the Volkswagen Foundation.
 During my time in Bremen, I was director of the Bremen Spatial Cognition Center (BSCC) as well as also a board member of the Leibniz Science Campus for Digital Public Health, the Center for Computing Technologies (TZI) and an affiliated researcher at the Center of Applied Space Technology and Microgravity (ZARM).
 Prior to that I had a faculty position at Hasselt University, Belgium.
 Before I was helping to set up the Intel Collaborative Research Institute for Sustainable Cities at UCL, UK, and I am still a visiting researcher at UCLIC.
 I am also a visiting professor at the Interactive Technologies Institute (I-TI), in Portugal.
 Previously, I worked in Saarbrücken, where I was a senior researcher at the German Research Centre for Artificial Intelligence (DFKI).
 While at DFKI, I received a PhD in computer science at Saarland University (2010), supported by the Deutsche Telekom Labs in Berlin.
 I obtained my Master’s degree in Geoinformatics at the University of Münster at the Institute for Geoinformatics (2007).
-I am a founder of PLANIT // ACADEMY.
-We offer certified courses on the General Data Protection Regulation (GDPR) and IT security.
-In addition, I am the founder of Qkies, the world’s first eSweet.
+I am the founder of Qkies, the world’s first eSweet.
 If you have any further questions, please get in touch with me via email.

 My research and work have received several awards, such as the ACM Eugene Lawler Award, a Vodafone Research Award, the lasting impact award at MobileHCI and two Google Research Awards.
 I regularly discuss novel technologies’ impact and consult with companies and think tanks.
 If you have any further questions, please contact me via email.